-HOW TO CLEAN A BRONZE SCULPTURE
+HOW TO CLEAN A BRONZE SCULPTURE?

+Knowing how to clean a bronze sculpture without damaging it requires some expert knowledge.
 Recently, we had an enquiry from the archivist at Pembroke College, Oxford – Amanda Ingram.

 Amanda asked, “is nail varnish remover a suitable acetone or does it need to be a purer version?
 And, what sort of soap is best to use?”

-Although neutral soap solution is always a safe bet, it can be less effective at cleaning stubborn dirt and require more rubbing at the bronze’s surface which isn’t a good idea.
+Although neutral soap solution is always a safe bet when cleaning a bronze sculpture. it’s not an ideal method for removing stubborn dirt.
+It can require more rubbing at the bronze’s surface which isn’t a good idea.
 Diluted Vulpex soap is slightly alkaline, but providing it is properly removed, can be a gentler method.

-Amanda returned a short while later reporting that unfortunately, the dirt was still stubbornly in place.
+Amanda returned a short while later reporting that, unfortunately, the dirt was still stubbornly in place.

 Amanda’s results speak for themselves.
 She applied Renaissance Micro-Crystalline wax after for the statue’s protection.
 Her careful approach has yielded some great results.
 Well done, Amanda!